akshat-21/time-it/README.md

 The site is developed with Bootstrap and hence compatible with multiple devices.

+You can view it live [here](http://projecttimeit.000webhostapp.com/) and schedule your tasks to get notified.

 #### How to Use?
 - The user registers himself on the website and logs in.
 - Then he has to set reminders according to his needs with proper details.